webreinvent/vaah-docs/docs/vaahflutter/directory_structure/lib/routes/middleware.md

 }
 ```

-If you've not cloned the whole repo and are using modules onlt, then to use `routeMiddleware` in your app, you need to assign `routeMiddleware` to `onGenerateRoute`.
+If you're not using the whole downloaded repository and you are using few modules only, then to use `routeMiddleware` in your app, you need to assign `routeMiddleware` to `onGenerateRoute`.

 ```dart
 MaterialApp(